-There are five (5) recognized levels of responsibility and accountability within any organization:
+There are four (4) recognized levels of responsibility and accountability within any organization:

 - Management

-- Department Heads

 - Employees and workers

 - Contractors and subcontractors

 - Visitors and customers

-As well, there are moral and ethical responsibilities at all five levels, which may in fact transcend the legal considerations.
+Also, there are moral and ethical responsibilities at all four levels, which may in fact transcend the legal considerations.
 These are individual concerns and are not addressed in this manual.

-However, the five (5) recognized levels of responsibility within an organization are defined as follows:
+However, the four (4) recognized levels of responsibility within an organization are defined as follows: